The Next Evolution in Radar & Laser Protection

 Because a police radar system must send and receive an RF signal, we can detect it, detect which band is being used…and much more.
 Click the Radar Scrambling Technology tab to read more

-Radar Scrambling
+Radar Defense

 In the last 3 years, US drivers received 120 million tickets.
 Rocky Mountain Radar drivers only received 64!